webjsx/webjsx-router/README.md

 );
 ```

-### Comment System

-The comment system consists of two main components that work together to display threaded discussions:

 ### Comment Thread Component

 This component manages the top-level structure of a story's comment thread.
-It fetches the list of comments for a given story and renders them as a cohesive discussion thread.
+It fetches the list of comments for a given story and renders them as a discussion thread.
 If there are no comments, it displays an appropriate message.

 ```ts
 component(